CorvusDiabolos/gitrepos/PRQ - BETA/README.md

 NOTE: application will launch, but does not function when not running on an ARUP PC.
-Much code has been deleted or obsfucated to protect anything that may potentially compromise patient date or proprietary company information.
+Much code has been deleted or obsfucated to protect anything that may potentially compromise patient data or proprietary company information.